 plasma30 are nearly identical to those of

-metabData object is a specifically-formatted metabolomics dataset object used to stage
+metabData object is a specifically-formatted single metabolomics dataset object.
+The constructor function

 metabData() consists of two parts: a) detecting the specific sample columns and b) filtering features.

 metabData() function will look for feature information in the following order:

 For the first five of these (mz, rt, id, adduct, Q),